 Carrie Furnace is the only pre-World War II iron furnace left in the Pittsburgh area, producing a key component of steel for over 70 years.
 Given the rich history of Pittsburgh in relation to the American Steel Industry, the importance of Carrie cannot be understated.

 To welcome a visitor into the park there needed to be a clear experience threshold, separating the modern world from Carrie.
-The museum would be that threshold and a hub for several disconnected bike trails; encouraging cyclist traffic was one of my priorities.
+The museum acts as that threshold and a hub for several bike trails; encouraging cyclist traffic was one of my priorities.
 Finally, educating visitors about Carrie and the Steel Industry is crucial to increasing the appreciation for the furnace.

 An earth berm would be able integrate into the current structure of the furnace and surrounding area without distracting from Carrie itself.